 CCA Position on East Coast Conservation Zone

-The Highly Migratory Species department within NOAA is looking at data collection in many longline closed areas, one being the area off Florida’s West Coast.
+The Highly Migratory Species department within NOAA is looking at data collection in many longline closed areas, one being the area off Florida’s East Coast.
 This area was closed to longline fisherman and has since become a spectacular swordfish and sailfish playground.

 Coastal Conservation Association urges NOAA Fisheries and the Office of Highly Migratory Species to be extremely cautious when evaluating these conservation zones and determining whether to maintain them, modify them or eliminate them.
 The initial decisions to close these areas to certain gear were due to the intense, indiscriminate and destructive nature of the gear.
 The results, particularly in the East Florida Coast Pelagic Longline Closed Area, are proof that some commercial gear is simply too destructive to be loosed in our oceans.
 There is now a robust recreational swordfish fishery off the east coast of Florida that has become an economic engine for the state.
 If we have learned anything from that particular gear restriction it is that traditional longline gear clearly extracts too high a price on our marine resources and its use should be phased out entirely.
 Cleaner gear, such as tended buoy gear, is a ready commercial alternative that is likely to avoid much of the damage caused by longline gear and that is a fact that doesn’t need more evaluation.